yasharmaster/Greetr/README.md

+#Greetr

+A javascript library that lets you display greetings.

+##Features

-When given a first name, last name and optional language, it generates formal and informal greetings.
+- When given a first name, last name and optional language, it generates formal and informal greetings.

-Supports English and Spanish languages.
+- Supports English and Spanish languages.

-Reusable library.
+- Reusable library.

-Easy to type 'G$()' structure.
+- Easy to type 'G$()' structure.

-Supports jQuery.
+- Supports jQuery.